dfkaye/dfkaye-blog/content/posts/my-web-development-philosophy.md

 ## Frameworks are training wheels.

 Learn what you can, but get off them as soon as possible.

+Learn JavaScript well enough to manipulate the DOM directly.

+The frameworks used to be object-oriented hacks, but thanks to Angular and React/JSX they now focus on custom template DSLs that run poorly everywhere.

 They are gravity fields that favor *their* innovation over the innovation you bring to your project that makes it unique.